laboratorioAI/dataAcquisition/README.md

 ## Description
 This software allows to record hand gesture Emg and orientation signals using a surface Emg device.
 Compatible devices are Myo Armband and gForce Pro.

-The data recollected in this interface is fully compatible with [Manual Segmentation](https://github.com/laboratorioAI/manualSegmentation).
+The data collected in this interface is fully compatible with [Manual Segmentation](https://github.com/laboratorioAI/manualSegmentation).

-# Execution
+# Instructions
+* Check the list of data collectors in the excel file **configs/list of collectors.xlsx**.
+* Check the list of devices in the excel file **configs/list of devices.xlsx**.
 Go to the repository root folder and just execute the script *ejecutar.m* in matlab.

 # Requirements